ronithgan/ronithgan.github.io/aboutme.md

 ##### High School

-I attended high school at BASIS Independent Silicon Valley where I graduated with high honors and completed a senior research project, Bingo!
+I attended high school at BASIS Independent Silicon Valley where I **graduated with high honors** and completed a **senior research project**, Bingo!
 I completed 17 APs at BISV and took multiple Capstone and post-AP classes in my junior and senior year of high school.
 Here are a couple of my favorite classes at BISV:
 - Capstone Advanced Java and Machine Learning
 - Capstone Econometrics
 - Capstone Rhetoric and Communications